wmasicz/Resume-single-page/README.md

 ## Slider

-For creating a slider carousel I'nad used React Slick
+For creating a slider carousel I'nad used React Slick:

 https://github.com/akiran/react-slick